 Looking for the fastest way around multiple stops?
 We compare five options to help you choose the right tool, whether you're running errands or managing deliveries.

-- Choose based on your needs: Free apps for occasional routes, optimization software for regular deliveries.
+Choose based on your needs: Free route planner apps for occasional routes, optimization software for regular deliveries.

 If you want to find the quickest route from one place to another, apps like Google Maps, Apple Maps and Waze are fantastic.
 But what if you need to make a lot of stops, and you want the fastest route that includes all of them?
 Maybe you’re delivering groceries, doing lawn maintenance, visiting yard sales, or even just have a lot of errands, and you want the most efficient route to visit all your destinations as quickly as possible.